Viktor-Kamp/Unit-to-pixel-converter/README.md

 "Unit to pixel converter" is a Blender Add-On.
-I created it, to be able to quickly calculate the needed render resolution from different units (like inch, centimeter or millimeter) inside Blender while taking PPI/DPI into account.
+I created it, to be able to quickly calculate the needed render resolution from different units (like inch, centimeter or millimeter) inside Blender while taking PPI/DPI (pixel density) into account.

 Compatibility: Blender 4.2+